dbzhang800/QtOpenCV/README.md

 To make opencv.pri works for your, you need to create an `opencv.prf` file, then move the .prf file to `%QTDIR%/mkspecs/features/`.

+#### Method 1: Create and copy the opencv.prf by hand

-The contents of .prf file more or less like this:
+You can use a textedit to create the .prf file.
+The contents of .prf file more or less looks like this:

     INCLUDEPATH += D:/opencv/opencv_build/include
     LIBS += -LD:/opencv/opencv_build/x64/vc14/lib